LAZYGENIUS69/VECTRON/README.md

 Select any two nodes and VECTRON traces the exact execution path between them through the dependency graph.
 See how data flows from a user action all the way through to the output — every hop, every function call, every file transition visualized as a Mermaid flowchart.

 ### 📄 Codebase Intelligence Report
 One click generates a full architecture document — executive summary, component breakdown, risk assessment, onboarding guide.
-Powered by ASI-1 with Groq and Cerebras fallback.
+Powered by ASI-1 with Groq and Cerebras as fallback

-### ⚡ ASI:One Multi-Agent Analysis
-The most powerful feature in VECTRON.
-Powered exclusively by ASI:One's multi-agent orchestration system.

 Five specialized AI agents analyze your codebase simultaneously: